-While it isn't insurance, the Dental Network card
+While it isn't insurance, the Dental Network Access

-enables patients to gain access to much-needed dental care at
+Program enables patients to gain access to much-needed dental

-affordable prices - the same fees that many dentists accept
+care at affordable prices - the same fees that many dentists

-when their patients have a "regular" dental plan.
+accept when their patients have a "regular" dental

 Visiting a dentist regularly is important to a

 persons' overall health.
-The Dental Network Card Program is
+The Dental Network Access Program is

 an economical alternative to "regular" dental plan